Jab90/expense_tracker_project/README.md

 # Bugs

-A couple of issues to report, one of which appears for me in my browers but for everyone else that has used/tested the web app it seems to be fine.
+Some issues to report, one of which appears for me in my browers but for everyone else that has used/tested the web app it seems to be fine.
 This issue is the buttons on the expenses page not lining up correctly.
 However for other users it seems to line up perfectly fine.
 The difference can be seen below in the images, this happens both on mobile and desktop.

 This is how the app buttons appear for me :